rippedpiracy/site/docs/PC Software/games.md

 **[GamesDrive](https://gamesdrive.net) (DDL)**

 Another site that reuploads Repacks, P2P Cracks and Scene Releases to various hosts.
+They take requests

 ## Forums

 **[CS.RIN.RU](https://cs.rin.ru/forum) (DDL)**

 Arguably the best site for Steam Piracy.
 It's a well moderated Forum with active members.
-Not only good for getting Games from, but also learning about different Cracking tools.
-They rarely upload torrents.
-Requires Sign-up.
+Not only good for getting Games from, but also learning about different Cracking tools for Steam Games. **Requires Sign-up**.

 **[Torrminatorr](https://forum.torrminatorr.com) (DDL)**

-Another well moderated Forum with active uploaders and discussions that allow Scene uploads (contrary of CS.RIN.RU), GOG Rips, Retro Games and even Linux Games.
-Requires Sign-up.
+Another well moderated Forum with active uploaders and discussions that allow Scene uploads (contrary of CS.RIN.RU), GOG Rips, Retro Games and even Linux Games. **Requires Sign-up**.

 ## Misc

 **[Online-Fix](https://online-fix.me) (DDL / Torrent)**

 Any Cracked Game that have multiplayer unlocked (usually on Steam) you will most likely find it here done by their own internal Cracker 0xdeadc0de.
-Note: Their site has strong measures against Ad-blockers.
-Requires Sign-up.
+**NOTE: Their site has strong measures against Ad-blockers.
+Requires Sign-up.**

 **[F95zone](https://f95zone.to/) & [U18-Chan](https://u18chan.com/a/) (DDL)**

 Big Forums for **_Adult Games_**.
-F95zone mainly focuses on **_Eroges_** while U18-Chan focuses more on **Yiff Games**.
+U18-Chan focuses more on **_Yiff Games_** while F95zone mainly focuses on **_Eroges_** and it **Requires Sign-up**.

 **[Nyaa](https://nyaa.si) & [Sukebei](https://sukebei.nyaa.si) (Torrent)**